Want to learn the secrets to gaining true superhuman calisthenics strength?

 It gets the nervous system ready for your big lift; by performing smaller lifts using the same muscles.

-Of if you’re going for your deadlift, then do some short bridges first.
+If you’re going for your deadlift, then do some short bridges first.

 This brings us nicely into the next rule.